AniketPatil84/Growth-Strategies-Analysis-Shopify/README.md

 Less Ad Spend	($627,400)
 Contribution Margin	$784,384 — 23.7%
 "The CEO wants 15% in Q1.
 We're already at 23.7%.
 The target isn't the challenge — keeping it there is."
 The COGS number is verified — not guessed.
-It comes from dividing $1,135,677 in actual cost of goods by $3,226,515 in gross sales, directly from the product variant CSV.
+It comes from dividing the actual cost of goods ($ 1,135,677) by the gross sales ($3,226,515), directly from the product variant CSV.
 That gives us 35.20%, locked in the model.
 ________________________________________
 Slide 2 — The Cash Burn Day
 "September 23rd was the single worst day in the entire period.
 Contribution Margin: negative $12,951.
 That's a -33.2% margin.
 How?
 Returns."